mongodb/specifications/source/auth/auth.rst

 If using manual caching, the "Expiration" field MUST be stored and used to determine when to clear the cache.
-Credentials are considered valid if they are more than five minutes away from expiring, to the reduce the chance of expiration before they are validated by the server.
+Credentials are considered valid if they are more than five minutes away from expiring; to the reduce the chance of expiration before they are validated by the server.

 If there are no current valid cached credentials, the driver MUST initiate a credential request.
-To avoid adding a bottleneck that would override the ``maxConnecting`` setting, the driver MUST not place a lock on making a request.  he cache MUST be written atomically.
+To avoid adding a bottleneck that would override the ``maxConnecting`` setting, the driver MUST not place a lock on making a request.
+The cache MUST be written atomically.

 If AWS authentication fails for any reason, the cache MUST be cleared.

 .. note::
-    Five minutes was chosen because based on the AWS documentation for `IAM roles for EC2 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ : "We make new credentials available at least five minutes before the expiration of the old credentials".
+    Five minutes was chosen based on the AWS documentation for `IAM roles for EC2 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ : "We make new credentials available at least five minutes before the expiration of the old credentials".
 The intent is to have some buffer between when the driver fetches the credentials and when the server verifies them.

 -------------------------
 Connection String Options